devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 ```

 ## NVIDIA Drivers
 * Only follow this if you have a NVIDIA gpu.
-Also, don't follow this if you have a gpu which has dropped support for newer driver releases i.e. anything earlier than nvidia GT/GTX 600, 700, 800, 900, 1000, 1600 and RTX 2000, 3000 series.
-Fedora comes preinstalled with NOUVEAU drivers which may or may not work better on those older GPUs.
+Also, don't follow this if you have a gpu which has dropped support for newer driver releases i.e. anything earlier than nvidia GT/GTX 600, 700, 800, 900, 1000, 1600 and RTX 2000, 3000, 4000 series.
+Fedora comes preinstalled with NOUVEAU drivers which may or may not work better on those remaining older GPUs.
 This should be followed by Desktop and Laptop users alike.
 * Disable Secure Boot.
 * `sudo dnf update` #To make sure you're on the latest kernel and then reboot.
-* Enable RPM Fusion Nvidia non-free repository in the app store and install from there,
+* Enable RPM Fusion Nvidia non-free repository in the app store and install it from there,
 * or alternatively
 * `sudo dnf install akmod-nvidia`
-* Install this if you use applications that use CUDA i.e. Davinci Resolve, Blender etc.
+* Install this if you use applications that can utilise CUDA i.e. Davinci Resolve, Blender etc.
 * `sudo dnf install xorg-x11-drv-nvidia-cuda`
 * Wait for atleast 5 mins before rebooting, to let the kermel module get built.
 * `modinfo -F version nvidia` #Check if the kernel module is built.
 * Reboot

 ## Battery Life
-* Follow this if you have a Laptop.
+* Follow this if you have a Laptop and are facing sub optimal battery backup.
-* power-profiles-daemon works great on many systems but in case you're facing sub-optimal battery backup try installing tlp by:
+* power-profiles-daemon which come pre-configured works great on a great majority of systems but still in case you're facing sub-optimal battery backup you try installing tlp by:
 * `sudo dnf install tlp tlp-rdw`
 * and mask power-profiles-daemon by:
 * `sudo systemctl mask power-profiles-daemon`